Triston Casas Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 20th in MLB.
+- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 21st in the league.

-- The Rays have a 3.70 team ERA that ranks seventh among all league pitching staffs.
+- The Rays have a 3.70 team ERA that ranks sixth across all MLB pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs given up (60 total, one per game).
+- Rays pitchers combine to allow 60 home runs (one per game), the ninth-fewest in baseball.

-- The Rays will look to Glasnow (0-0) in his second start of the season.
+- The Rays will look to Kelley (0-1) in his third start this season.

-- The right-hander last pitched on Saturday against the Los Angeles Dodgers, when he tossed 4 1/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent time out -- out of the bullpen on Wednesday -- the righty tossed scoreless two-thirds of an inning against the Chicago Cubs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.